 Thank You, Twitter People!

-Seriously, guys, thank you all who put all the cases on Twitter!
-And particularly those of you who shared photographs that were very similar to your actual photos and used them as avatars.
-It means we have a planet and realize that it functions in a manner that we intended it to be.
+Seriously, guys, thank you all who posted on Twitter all the cases!
+And especially to those of you who posted images that were very close to your real photos and used them as avatars.
+It means a world to us to know that it’s working in a way we meant it to be.

 original article: https://icons8.com/articles/ai-anonymizer-twitter-toy/